swansonk14/p_tqdm/README.md

 `p_tqdm` makes parallel processing with progress bars easy.

 `p_tqdm` is a wrapper around [pathos.multiprocessing](https://github.com/uqfoundation/pathos/blob/master/pathos/multiprocessing.py) and [tqdm](https://github.com/tqdm/tqdm).
-Unlike Python's default multiprocessing library, pathos provides a more flexible parallel map which can apply almost any type of function -- including lambda functions, nested functions, and class methods -- and can easily handle functions with multiple arguments. tqdm is applied on top of pathos's parallel map and displays a progress bar which includes an estimated time to completion.
+Unlike Python's default multiprocessing library, pathos provides a more flexible parallel map which can apply almost any type of function --- including lambda functions, nested functions, and class methods --- and can easily handle functions with multiple arguments. tqdm is applied on top of pathos's parallel map and displays a progress bar including an estimated time to completion.

 ## Installation